What is Ncdu?

 How to Use Ncdu

 Using ncdu is straightforward.
-After installation, navigate to the directory you want to scan and type ncdu
+After installation, navigate to the directory you want to scan and type ncdu in the terminal.

 For example, to analyze the home directory: